NATIONAL VETERANS DAY OBSERVANCE

-Free parking is available all day in the Arlington National Cemetery Welcome Center parking lot.
-A free shuttle service will provide transportation to Memorial Amphitheater beginning at 8 a.m.
-The last shuttle from the Welcome Center is at 10:15 a.m. or when the Memorial Amphitheater is full.
+Free parking is available for vehicles at the Arlington National Cemetery Welcome Center’s parking lot from 8 a.m. to 6 p.m.
+A free shuttle service will provide transportation to the Memorial Amphitheater beginning at 8 a.m.
 Walking to the amphitheater is prohibited.
-After the observance is over, shuttles will provide transportation back to the Welcome Center until 2 p.m.
-DoD ID card holders may park at the Old Post Chapel gate on Joint Base Myer-Henderson Hall and take a free shuttle to the amphitheater.
+After the observance, shuttles will provide transportation back to the welcome center until 2 p.m.